-- 1. Discuss whether using rain water alone will be enough to cater for your schools water use or if grey water will be needed to top up the water supply. - 2.
-Is there any reason that the actual collected rainfall could be less than the potential collected rainfall?
+- 1. Discuss whether using rain water alone will be enough to cater for the school's water use or if grey water will be needed to top up the water supply. - 2.
+Is there any reason that the actual collected rainfall could be less than the potential collected rainfall from the school roofs?